 Packets coming back follow the same path.
-This means that even if the network you’re connected to is compromised and someone is monitoring the data packets you send and receive (known as packet sniffing), they will only see a load of jumbled up letters and numbers (known as ciphertext).
+This means that even if the network you’re connected to is compromised and someone is monitoring the data packets you send and receive (known as packet sniffing), they will only see a load of jumbled-up letters and numbers (known as ciphertext).

 The main differences between a VPN connection and regular internet are:

-Still, the show you’re watching isn’t available on Netflix Indonesia, you can use a VPN to change your IP address (and thus, your apparent location) to your home country, where the show is available.
+Still, the show you’re watching isn’t available on Netflix Indonesia; you can use a VPN to change your IP address (and, thus, your apparent server location) to your home country, where the show is available.